ifm/documentation/GeneralDoc/bilateralFilter.md

 # Adaptive noise bilateral filter
 ## Abstract
 The O3R software allows for filtering the distance measurement in the spatial domain.
 The spatial domain of a 3D image can be thought of as the local neighborhood of a pixel, i.e., the neighboring pixels X-, Y-, and Z-coordinates.
-Radial distance information for a pixel is combined with it's neighbors' to form a new distance image with reduced noise.
+Radial distance information for a pixel is combined with its neighbors' to form a new distance image with reduced noise.

 The bilateral filter is the preferred spatial filter and is enabled by default.
 It can be applied with different filter mask sizes which can be set via the parameter `anfFilterSizeDiv2`.
 Larger filter mask sizes allow for stronger noise reduction.